 - NDT or T3?
 Robinson feels that some will need to use T3-only for their circadian dose to stop the competition from the T4, or the buildup of RT3.
 Some patient experience has found a combo of T3 and NDT to work well.

 - How long to get a full response?
 Robinson has seen the adrenals “pick up virtually straight away”, but patient experiences show that several months can be needed.

 - What if one has high morning, and low the rest of the day?
 What if one has issues with even the lowest dose 1 1/2 hours before waking?
-Dosing the T3 or NDT staring 3 1/2 or 4 hours before waking has helped.
+Dosing the T3 or NDT staring 3 1/2 or 4 hours before waking “may” help, but not sure.

 - Supplements needed: 1) high potency B complex with 50 mg of B1-B6 in it twice a day (B1 key for mitochondria) 2) B12 500 ug or 100 ug (even if no detected B12 issue) 3) vitamin C 500 mg 4-6 times per day in divided doses – for adrenals 4) vitamin D 2500 IUs (even if no 25 hydroxy vitamin D bad result) 5) a good chelated multi mineral with all trace / macro minerals in it 6) chelated magnesium 400mg twice a day- enables the sodium potassium pump in the cells to work right.